gen740/Preview.vim/test.md

-# this is the TEST
+this is the TEST

 _Italic_ font _Italic_ is ok?
+etuhetuh

 **bold** and **BOLD**
 :smile: